-The bill amends the Surprise Billing Protection Act to revise the method for calculating reimbursement rates for health care providers.
-Specifically, it mandates that health insurance carriers directly reimburse nonparticipating providers for services rendered based on a "surprise bill reimbursement rate."
-This rate will now be determined using claims data from the calendar year that is two years prior to the year in which the service was provided, rather than the previously used 2017 plan year data.
+The bill amends the Surprise Billing Protection Act to revise the method for calculating reimbursement rates for health care providers who receive surprise bills.
+Specifically, it mandates that health insurance carriers directly reimburse nonparticipating providers based on a "surprise bill reimbursement rate" for services rendered.
+This rate will now be determined using claims data from the calendar year that is two years prior to the year in which the service was provided, rather than the previously used claims data from the 2017 plan year.

-Additionally, the definition of the "surprise bill reimbursement rate" is updated to reflect the sixtieth percentile of the allowed commercial reimbursement rate for similar services in the same geographic area, as reported in a specified benchmarking database.
-The bill ensures that no reimbursement rate will be less than one hundred fifty percent of the approved and published Medicare reimbursement rate for the applicable service from the previous calendar year.
-The requirement for the benchmarking database to be maintained by a nonprofit organization has been removed, and the superintendent will now specify the database after consulting with health care sector stakeholders.
+Additionally, the definition of the "surprise bill reimbursement rate" is updated to reflect the sixtieth percentile of the allowed commercial reimbursement rate for the specific health care service performed by a provider in the same or similar specialty within the same geographic area.
+The bill also stipulates that no reimbursement rate shall be less than one hundred fifty percent of the approved and published Medicare reimbursement rate for the applicable health care service provided in the calendar year prior to the year the service was rendered.
+The previous requirement for a nonprofit organization to maintain a benchmarking database has been removed, and the superintendent will now specify the database after consulting with health care sector stakeholders.

 Statutes affected: